jamcalli/Pulsarr/README.md

 newEpisodeThreshold=172800000          # New episode threshold in ms (48h)
 upgradeBufferTime=2000                 # Buffer time between upgrades in ms

-# Sonarr Configuration (will seed a single instance)
+# Sonarr Configuration (these will seed a single instance.
+Needs all the values.
+Only use in dev.)
 sonarrBaseUrl=http://x.x.x.x:8989      # Sonarr instance URL
 sonarrApiKey=xxxxxxxxxxxxxxxxxxxxxxxx  # Sonarr API key
 sonarrQualityProfile=                  # Quality profile name (empty = default.
 Also accepts name or number)